 My Ancestry - How I came to be an American

-Starting over 25,000 years ago, the North American Continent was slowly settled by waves of indigenous people who crossed over the Bering Strait or floated over from present day Siberia and Asia.
+According to some experts, the North and South American Continents were slowly settled by wave upon wave of indigenous people who crossed over the Bering Strait or floated over from present day Siberia and Asia up to 30,000 years ago continuing through the ending of the Ice Age.
+DNA evidence and artifacts strongly support the theory.
+It was the largest migration of humans since they came "out of Africa" into Europe and Asia.
 Newfoundland was visited as early as the year 1000 by Vikings - long before the Caribbean Native Americans discovered Chris Columbus lost at sea in 1492.
-The Spanish settled on the Florida coast in 1513 followed in 1607 by the English at Jamestown in present day Virginia; so, my ancestors were "early" late-comers.
-It interesting that 25% of Euro-Americans think or say they are descended from the Pilgrim passengers on the "God Scip" Mayflower who landed in the "New World" on November of 1620.
+The Spanish settled on the Florida coast in 1513 followed in 1607 by the English at Jamestown in present day Virginia and the Dutch in New Amsterdam (New York) about two decades later.
+So, my ancestors were "early" late-comers.
+It's interesting that 25% of Euro-Americans think or say they are descended from the Pilgrim passengers on the "God Scip" Mayflower who landed in the "New World" on November of 1620.
 The actual number of Mayflower descendents is around 3%, or approximately 10 million people.
-My original "Old-World" relatives did not arrive on the Mayflower; still, they managed to arrive about 150 years before the Declaration of Independence was drafted.
-Both sides of my family line derived from the diverse stock of folks who sought new opportunities, bringing with them their nostalgia for the Old Country.
-During my military service, I was able to visit some of the lands of my forebearers - England, France, Germany.
-I never got close to Scotland; but, I saw Ireland once - the southern edge - from 20,000 feet.
-People were right: it appeared very green - mostly.

 My ancestors served in British, European, and American militaries, generation by generation, for over 600 years.
 They fought in ubiquitous wars in England, Scotland, and Europe.
 They served during the American Revolution (both sides) and the American Civil War (both sides.)
 Some of my ancestors were heroes, some were famous, and the majority were just ordinary folks; odds say that a few were bound to be scoundrels.
 According to Ancestry.com® and MyHeritage.com®, my immigrant ancestors came from England, Scotland, Ireland, Wales, France, Germany, Denmark, and the other Nordic lands around the Baltic Sea.
-Apparently, my most famous relative is William Shakespeare who is my 10th generation Great Uncle.
-"Uncle Bill," of course, sired no line of descendants directly connecting him to me; however, his sister Joan, my 10th generation Grandmother, married William Henry Hart and their progeny married into my direct line of Milligan’s.
-That's not my fault.
+Apparently, my most famous relative is my 10th generation Uncle named William Shakespeare through his sister Joan Shakespeare - who was my 10th generation Grandmother - and her marriage into the Hart family and their offspring who then married into the Milligan's.
+Whew!
+That's not my fault; it's not something I planned.
 Being identified as worthy of a linage is not a requirement for being born.
-I can give you many modern examples.

 Copyright © lbmilligan.com